-The New Africa-France Summit will highlight and offer a platform for those who embody our relationship on a daily basis and who help forge a common future for Africa and France, including actors from diasporas, entrepreneurs, and the cultural, artistic and sporting sectors.
+The New Africa-France Summit highlighted and offered a platform for those who embody our relationship on a daily basis and who help forge a common future for Africa and France, including actors from diasporas, entrepreneurs, and the cultural, artistic and sporting sectors.

-Young people will have a key role.
+Young people had a key role.
 They are central to the Ouagadougou commitments as regards education, mobility, governance and economic development, and they are a source of solutions to address the major challenges of today and tomorrow.

-By giving these drivers of change a voice, the Summit aims to probe and redefine the fundamentals of the Africa-France relationship.
-The goal is to respond to the expectations of young people and create a forum for future-focused dialogue.
+By giving these drivers of change a voice, the Summit aimed to probe and redefine the fundamentals of the Africa-France relationship.
+The goal was to respond to the expectations of young people and create a forum for future-focused dialogue.

 These Dialogues are an opportunity for everyone to contribute to addressing shared challenges.
-They need to foster the emergence of proposals that will be presented at a plenary session with the President of the French Republic and representatives of African youth.
+They need to foster the emergence of proposals that were presented at a plenary session with the President of the French Republic and representatives of African youth.

 Twelve countries have launched this process of dialogue since the beginning of 2021: Angola, Burkina Faso, Cameroon, Côte d’Ivoire, the Democratic Republic of the Congo, Kenya, Mali, Niger, Nigeria, Senegal, South Africa and Tunisia.
 Other countries have joined since.

-To involve diasporas and young French people, events are also being organized in France.
+To involve diasporas and young French people, events wee also being organized in France.

 - Gender equality;